KD5VMF/CM4-NAS-Double-Deck/README.md

 ## 🧹 LCD Demo Code Cleanup & Enhancements

-The `image.py` file in this repository and within the zip file has been fully reviewed and cleaned compared to the original Waveshare version:
+The `image.py` file in this repository and within the zip file have been fully reviewed and cleaned compared to the original Waveshare version:

 ### ✅ 1.
 Language Cleanup
 We removed or translated all non-English comments, originally written in Chinese: